History & Overview Annual Report President's Pages Center News Community Affairs

 Adverse Reactions

-• In animals, 10mL/kg of the fixed oil of Nigella sativa orally administered to rats for up to 12 weeks did not produce any significant changes in hepatic enzymes and did not cause mortality (16).
-However, high doses of 2g/kg or more caused damage to the liver and kidneys in rats (7).
+• The fixed oil of N. sativa administered for 12 weeks did not produce any significant changes in hepatic enzymes, and did not affect mortality in murine model (16).
+However, high doses may cause liver damage (29).
+Human data are lacking.

-In animal studies, Nigella sativa oil decreased serum glucose, triglyceride, cholesterol levels and leukocyte and platelet counts.
-But there was an increase in hematocrit and hemoglobin levels (16) (20).
+In murine models, Nigella sativa oil decreased serum glucose, triglyceride, cholesterol levels, and leukocyte and platelet counts, but there was an increase in hematocrit and hemoglobin levels (16) (20).

 References